Diffusion Processes on Implicit Manifolds: Numerical solution of IMDs

 \section{Numerical solution of IMDs}

-We now provide the Euler-Maruyama (E-M) scheme for the numerical solution of the data-driven SDE in Eq. \eqref{eq:ambient-manifdold-SDE}:
+We propose the following Euler-Maruyama (E-M) scheme for the numerical solution of Eq. \eqref{eq:ambient-manifdold-SDE}

-where $\xi_{\ell+1}\sim\mathcal{N}(0,\mathbf{I}_n)$ is an independently drawn Gaussian, and $h>0$ is the step size.
-The following theorem shows that Eq. \eqref{eq:data-driven-EM} provides a consistent discretization, preserving the intrinsic geometric structure in the large-sample limit. \begin{theorem} Let $Y_t$ be the diffusion process satisfying Eq. \eqref{eq:ambient-manifdold-SDE}, and $\hbX_{\ell h}$ given by Eq. \eqref{eq:data-driven-EM} with step size $h>0$.
+where $\xi_{\ell+1}\sim\mathcal{N}(0,\mathbf{I}_n)$ is an independently drawn Gaussian, and $h>0$ is the step size such that $t\in[\ell h , (\ell+1)h)$ for some $\ell\in\mathbb N$.
+The following result demonstrates that Eq. \eqref{eq:data-driven-EM} is a consistent discretization in Wasserstein-2 distance that preserves the intrinsic geometric structure in the limit of large-sample size and infinitesimal step size $h$. \begin{theorem} Let $Y_t$ be the diffusion process satisfying Eq. \eqref{eq:ambient-manifdold-SDE}, and $\hbX_{\ell h}$ given by Eq. \eqref{eq:data-driven-EM} with step size $h>0$.
 Assume that the coefficients $b,\mathsf{L}$ and $\mathsf \Gamma$ satisfy regularity conditions of Assumption \ref{ass:moment}.

 Then, for any fixed $T>0$, and any $\eta >0$ and for all $t\in[\ell h , (\ell+1)h)$ with $h\ell \leq T$, we have

 as $N\to \infty, h\to 0, \epsilon \to 0$ under the assumed rates of Eq. \eqref{eq:eps-decay} with probability $1-o_N(1)$. \end{theorem} \begin{proof} See Appendix \ref{apdx:sampling-proof}. \end{proof}